 On June 24, Sotheby’s Impressionist & Modern Art Evening Sale realized the second highest total for any sale ever held in London – $282.1 million.
-Thus, the auction house has decisively overtaken Christie’s that realized “just” $113 million the day before.
+Thus, the auction house decisively overtook Christie’s that had realized “just” $113 million the day before.
 This Sotheby’s sale was led by Gustav Klimt’s Portrait of Gertrud Loew (1902).
-It was sold for $38.9 million that exceeded the estimate by more than $10.5 million!
-So beautiful Gertrud Loew (Gertha Baruch von Felsőványi) now will gladden the eye of one of the famous private art collectors.
-But do not worry: the portrait will be presented at the major exhibition at Neue Galerie New York next fall.
+It was sold for $38.9 million, exceeding its estimate by more than $10.5 million!
+Now the beautiful portrait of Gertrud Loew (Gertha Baruch von Felsőványi) will gladden the eye of one of the famous private art collectors.
+However, the good news is that it will be presented at the major exhibition at Neue Galerie New York next fall.

-The canvas art work by Kazimir Malevich Suprematism, 18th Construction depicting green, black, yellow, and two shades of blue rectangles was sold for $33.6 million that exceeded the lower-bound estimate by $2.2 million, but did not reach its upper bound of $47.1 million.
-Malevich completed this work in 1915 – the year that eventually marked the beginning of the Suprematism period in his work, as well as in the history of fine art.
-Another highlight of Sotheby’s Impressionist & Modern Art Evening Sale was a small painting by Edouard Manet A Bar at the Folies–Bergère (Le Bar aux Folies-Bergère) – the first version of his famous barmaid.
+The canvas artwork by Kazimir Malevich, entitled Suprematism, 18th Construction, depicting green, black, yellow, and two shades of blue rectangles, was sold for $33.6 million, exceeding the lower-bound estimate by $2.2 million.
+Malevich completed this work in 1915, the year that eventually marked the beginning of the Suprematism period in his work and in the history of fine art on the whole.
+Another highlight of Sotheby’s Impressionist & Modern Art Evening Sale was a small painting by Edouard Manet, entitled A Bar at the Folies–Bergère (Le Bar aux Folies-Bergère), which was the first version of his famous barmaid.
 It was sold for $26.6 million.
-Special mention also deserves Pablo Picasso’s masterpiece Two characters (Reading) (Deux Personnages (La Lecture)) that brought Sotheby’s auctioneers $25.2 million.
+Finally, it is impossible not to mention Pablo Picasso’s masterpiece Two characters (Reading) (Deux Personnages (La Lecture)), which brought Sotheby’s auctioneers $25.2 million.